-For the year ended December 31, 2020, there were capital expenditures of approximately US\$1.8 million at the Warsaw plant, primarily for the relocation of a peeler, a grinder for wood shavings and kiln repairs.
+For the year ended December 31, 2021, there were capital expenditures of approximately US\$216,000 at the Warsaw plant, primarily for a new turbine pump and the relocation of a peeler.

 Arlington, Washington

 The Arlington, Washington facility operates on approximately 21 hectares and specializes in the treating of utility poles.
 The facility includes two pressure treating cylinders for oil-borne preservatives and one butt tank providing a combined annual treating capacity of approximately 50,000 cubic metres.
 In addition, the plant incorporates a pole peeler and framing yard, and offices for production and wood procurement personnel.